 Fortunately, as I traveled, I allowed myself to be immersed in the Ecuadorian culture.
 This meant getting to know the people we were serving as more than a resume builder.
 Studying abroad in college is meant to enrich the parts that of you that a classroom can’t.
 It requires you to be open and allow yourself to care about the people.
 Only then will you truly benefit from the experience.

 A ‘Real Life’ Tip for Making The Most of Study Abroad:

 Sometimes in college, you fall into a certain persona.
 By going overseas and getting away from your normal college mates – you get a chance to explore different parts of you really are, completely out of your normal element.
 Most people think that studying abroad’s goal is to enrich your mind.. and that’s true.
 But a larger part of studying abroad that you need to allow yourself to do is become a better person – free of who you thought you were.

 6. You’ll Learn How Less Wasteful Other Countries Are

-That trip we provided children with much needed dental care.
+On that trip we provided children with much-needed dental care.
 While that may seem like we genuinely did good work- the sheer need for medical supplies caught me off guard.
 I think that was the first time I understood how different our lives in the US are from even just some of our closest neighbors?

 The kids that needed dental care? – Happy as clams playing soccer in the streets after school, surrounded by families with deep contentment and not always striving for more.
 Want to talk about a mindset shift?
 Coming back to the United States after this trip I felt like I needed to cut out half of the frivolous things in my life.
 Ecuador forced me to face how absolutely grateful I should be for my life, imperfect as everyone’s life always is.